rbrown146/Gov_Election_Analytics/index.md

 #### Comparing Polls

 #### Analyzing 2016 Polls
 After Donald Trump won the presidential election in 2016, the American public was shocked.
-The polls
+The polls had led most people to expect a Clinton victory, yet that was not so.
+Many faulted pollsters for overlooking the Rust Belt region when forming their predictions.
+But just how far off were the polls in these states compared to previous elections, and was there reason to criticize most election forecasts?

+Let's first take a look at Wisconsin.
+Using past polling data gathered within a week out from prior elections we can plot the average polling result from the eventual winner in comparison to actual voting data for that election:

 ![](./Images/wisconsin_state.png)

+Compared to the week-out polls, Trump received about 5 points more support than expected.
+This polling error is certainly larger than that of 2012 (~3 pts off) and 2008 (~2 pts off).
+But compared to the 1984 election (~7 pts off) and 1988 election (~5 pts off), the error doesn't seem unreasonable.
+Of course, since the 80s technology has improved, and we would expect polling data to improve along with it.
+It isn't clear, then, how we should interpret this result.

+Perhaps taking a look at Michigan will help somewhat:
 ![](./Images/michigan_state.png)
 ![](./Images/florida_state.png)
 ![](./Images/missouri_state.png)
 ![](./Images/poll_table.png)

 Liked my findings?
-Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/tree/gh-pages/Blog%209-13)
+Find my code [here](https://github.com/rbrown146/Gov_Election_Analytics/blob/gh-pages/Polling.R)

 ### Week of 9/13: It's The Economy, Stupid